 Carnivores rejoice — those craving a great cut of red meat do not have to head to Grandpa’s favorite spot cloaked in dark mahogany furniture and branded with high prices to enjoy a top-quality steak.
-Which means, friends that don’t do red meat, can join and partake in the multiple other offerings as well.
-Here are 13 top contenders for South Florida non-steakhouse restaurants serving the best steaks.Read More
+This means friends who don’t do red meat can join and partake in the multiple other offerings as well.
+Here are 12 top contenders for South Florida non-steakhouse restaurants serving the best steaks.Read More

 No need to visit a steakhouse

 Bal Harbor’s sleek Japanese spot goes hard-core for meat enthusiasts with the Wagyu strip steak.
 Hailing from Miyazaki, Japan, Makoto’s A5 Wagyu beef is cut into thin slices so diners can enjoy the delicious, perfectly marbled meat at its best.